 Squash Shoes: Players should be required to use non-marking squash shoes that are not worn anywhere else.
 (Merely requesting non-marking shoes will not keep your courts clean if the players use them for other sports or indeed use them outside the squash courts.
 The shoes become dirty and then mark the courts)

-Other information: England Squash do a very comprehensive manual for care of squash courts and it costs about £40.
-They also have a number of technical information sheets on the site www.englandsquash.com
+Other information: There is also a number of technical information sheets on the site www.englandsquash.com